MaxSchambach/nautilus-latex/README.md

 By default, the extension is installed to ``~/.local/share/nautilus-python/extensions`` and the supporting files to ``~/.local/share/nautilus-latex``.

+### Dependencies
+The Python bindings for the Nautilus extension uses the ``python-nautilus`` package of the GNOME project.

 ### Command Line Interface
 Additional to the Nautilus extension, there is a simple CLI for cleaning up temporary LaTex files.
 To install, simply run